c-blake/ripgrep/README.md

   specifically specified with the `-E/--encoding` flag.)
 * ripgrep supports searching files compressed in a common format (gzip, xz, lzma or bzip2 current) with the `-z/--search-zip` flag.
+* ripgrep supports arbitrary input preprocessing filters which could be PDF text extraction, less supported decompressing, decrypting, and so on.

 In other words, use ripgrep if you like speed, filtering by default, fewer bugs, and Unicode support.